KohakuBlueleaf/a1111-sd-webui-lycoris/README.md

 * Manually clone this repo to the extension folder or download the zip.

 ## The version of stable-diffusion-webui
-Lot of people struggling on some bug or unexpected behavior after install the extension.
-We do some research and test on it and can only get this conclustion:<br>
+Lot of people struggling on some bugs or unexpected behavior after install the extension.
+We do some research and test on it and can only get this conclusion:<br>
 **Make sure your stable diffusion webui is after commit: a9fed7c3** <br>
 (a9fed7c3 itself should work, but if you meet problem on that commit, you should consider to update your sd-webui)